Do you need a ceiling fan?

 - Three Position Mounting for standard, angled and flush mounting

 The Emerson Curva Sky is best for those rooms whose ceilings are lower than 8feet, as you cannot install normal ceiling fans there.
 For, the height of the flushed ceiling is such that normal ceiling fans just cannot deliver, which means whether you like it or not, designated Flushmount ceiling fans to remain your only choice.

 For those of you living in a smart home, you might be pleased to know that this ceiling fan works with Amazon Alexa.
 That is, you can turn the fan as well as its lights on/off with your voice by using the Amazon Alexa.
-You won’t even have to look for remote!
+You won’t even have to look for a remote!